cognate-lang/cognate/INTRODUCTION.md

 We can also chain `If` statements together.

 ```
-Print If == X Y then 'X is equal to Y'
+Print If == X Y then "X is equal to Y"
-      If >  X Y then 'Y is greater than X'
+      If >  X Y then "Y is greater than X"
-      else      then 'X is greater than Y';
+      else      then "X is greater than Y";
 ```

 We can then use blocks and `Do` to have conditional execution.

 ```
-Do If == 2 3 then (Print '2 is equal to 3')
+Do If == 2 3 then (Print "2 is equal to 3")
-             else (Print '2 is not equal to 3');
+             else (Print "2 is not equal to 3");
 ```

 ### Lists